Bombadil-Systems/ois-rop/OIS_SPECIFICATION.md

 **Core Principle:** No payload bytes are stored or transmitted.
 Only references to bytes that already exist in signed system binaries.

 **Result:** The "malware" is a list of numbers.
-The bytes are Microsoft's.
+The bytes are OS's.

 ---